Party Supplies and Ideas

 If the school is small and you can handle this type of thing - we have heard of some who make pre-packaged home cook meals as "take out" for the teachers and their families.

 Fresh flowers make anyone's day!
 Or you could use a trick we've seen work incredibly to make your own flower garden and it involves the kids!
-You will need a flower pot, florist styrofoam, popsicle sticks, photos, construction paper, peat moss and glue.
+You will need a flower pot, florist Styrofoam, Popsicle sticks, photos, construction paper, peat moss and glue.
 Have each child bring in

 small/wallet photos of themselves.
 Cut small flowers out of construction paper and attach a picture of each child to one.
-Then glue onto popsicle sticks.
-Stick these in styrofoam inside flower pot, arranged as a garden.
+Then glue onto Popsicle sticks.
+Stick these in Styrofoam inside flower pot, arranged as a garden.
 This customer even gave us a helpful poem to use: "Teacher, Teacher, Children seeker, How does your classroom grow?
 With smiles and tears, Hugs

 and cheers, And the sweetest girls and boys we know."
 Attach this little poem to the flower pot.
 The teacher's will love the homemade gift and thoughtfulness!